Bamburgh Castle: Modern history

 The Forster family of Northumberland continued to provide the Crown with successive governors of the castle until the Crown granted ownership (or a lease according to some sources) of the church and the castle to another Sir John Forster in the mid-1500s, after the Dissolution of the Monasteries.
-The family retained ownership until Sir William Forster (d.
-1700) was posthumously declared bankrupt, and his estates, including the castle, were sold to Lord Crew, Bishop of Durham (husband of his sister Dorothy) under an Act of Parliament to settle the debts in 1704.
+The family retained ownership until Sir William Forster (died 1700) was posthumously declared bankrupt, and his estates, including the castle, were sold to Lord Crew, Bishop of Durham (husband of Sir William's sister Dorothy) under an Act of Parliament to settle the debts in 1704.

 Crewe placed the castle in the hands of a board of trustees chaired by Thomas Sharp, the Archdeacon of Northumberland.
-Following the death of Thomas Sharp, leadership of the board of trustees passed to John Sharp (Thomas Sharp's son) who refurbished the castle keep and court rooms and established a hospital on the site.
+Following the death of Thomas Sharp, leadership of the board of trustees passed to John Sharp (Thomas Sharp's son, also Archdeacon of Northumberland) who refurbished the castle keep and court rooms and established a hospital on the site.
 In 1894, the castle was bought by the Victorian industrialist William Armstrong, who completed the restoration.

 During the Second World War, pillboxes were established in the sand dunes to protect the castle and surrounding area from German invasion and, in 1944, a Royal Navy corvette was named HMS Bamborough Castle after the castle.
 The castle still remains in the ownership of the Armstrong family.

 After the War, the castle became a Grade I Listed property.
 The description included this comment about the status of the building in 1952 and its history:Castle, divided into apartments.
 C12; ruinous when acquired by Lord Crewe in 1704 and made habitable after his death by Dr. Sharpe ...
-Acquired by Lord Armstrong, who had extensive restoration and rebuilding of high quality by C.J.
-Ferguson, 1894-1904.
+Acquired by Lord Armstrong, who had extensive restoration and rebuilding of high quality by C. J. Ferguson, 1894–1904.
 Squared sandstone and ashlar.